-The EFCSN Association is presented in Brussels as an advocate and voice for fact-checkers in Europe
+EFCSN presents itself as advocate and voice for fact-checkers in Europe at conference in Brussels

 The European Fact-Checking Standards Network (EFCSN) presented its Governance Body and newly-written Code of professional standards at a public event in Brussels on November 16 attended by representatives of EU institutions, digital media platforms and civil society.